vigoux/CALOA/README.md

 Python 2 does not need to be uninstalled.
 Installation can be split in 4 parts.

-##    0. Connect the spectrometer and the BNC via USB-to-Serial to the computer
+## Connect the spectrometer and the BNC via USB-to-Serial to the computer
         to be used for installation and operating.

-##    1. Installing Anaconda Python
+## Installing Python

-Anaconda Python 3.6 environment (env.
+Python 3.6 environment (env.
 0.5 Gb disk space required) was used to write the CALOA application, and is used during installation and execution.
-During installation, an Anaconda installer window will pop up.
+During installation, an Python installer window will pop up.
 Here is a really important step which have to be taken to use CALAO and successfully run installation.
-During Anaconda installation, while encountering Advanced Installation Options, select "Add Anaconda to the PATH environment variable", if this step is not taken, installation will not be complete and CALOA will not be usable.
+During Python installation, while encountering Advanced Installation Options, select "Add Python to the PATH environment variable", if this step is not taken, installation will not be complete and CALOA will not be usable.
 Appearance of cmd.exe window is is normal, they will be closed afterwards.

 In the end of installation, after VSCode installation is prompted, install it.
 This will need an internet connection, if you do not have one, there is an installer along with

-##    2. Installing PySerial
+## Installing libraries

-PySerial is a module used by Python to communicate with serial ports.
+Many libraries are used by CALOA to complete its role.
-This module will be installed automatically, as long as you have correctly followed previous steps.
+They will be be installed automatically, as long as, all previous steps has been followed correctly.

-##    3. Installing FTDI CDM Drivers
+## Installing FTDI CDM Drivers

 FTDI CDM Drivers is needed for USB-to-Serial interfacing.
 A new installation window will pop-up, simply follow the steps given by the installer.

-##    4. Installing CALOA
+## Installing CALOA

 This is the program that pilots communication with both BNC generator and Avantes fiber spectrometers.